neodiogenes/toolc/README.md

     - SPRING_DATASOURCE_USERNAME [your_rds_username]
     - SPRING_DATASOURCE_PASSWORD    [your_rds_password]
     - SPRING_JPA_HIBERNATE_DDL_AUTO update
+    - APPLICATION_ROOT_URL [root_url (e.g. https://toolc.com)

+    (once developed we will add the email server credentials to this as well.
+Note the "from" address has to be verified if using Amazon SES)

 4. Deploy the jar file to your EBS instance (Upload and Deploy)